 - the amount of money paid, any payment structure or plan, expenditures, incentives, bonuses, fees, or penalties;

 - the nature or type of the commodities or services purchase; and

 - the applicable contract unit prices and deliverables.

-SB1414 by Senator Gruters passed its first of three committee stops the Commerce and Tourism committee in week 4 and will be up next in Senate Governmental Oversight and Accountability.
+SB1414 by Senator Gruters will be up in its first of three committee stops the Commerce and Tourism committee on Monday March 25th.

-HB1053 by Brannan passed its second of three committee stops this week and will be up next in the House State Affairs committee.
+HB1053 by Brannan passed its first of three committee stops last week and will be up next in the House Oversight Committee.
 The Department of Highway Safety and Motor Vehicles agency bill makes several changes to statues governing the agency including the following:

 - Strengthening the penalties for providing fraudulent information on an application for a driver license;